lhao03/lhao03.github.io/content/blog/linux-again.md

 - apt! downloading programs is super easy with apt and there's also a pop shop!
 - Stuff just runs faster?
 In WSL2, the commands like `code .` or `zola serve` took at least 5-10 seconds to run.
 In Pop!_OS it's almost instant.
 - NOTIFICATIONS DON'T COME FROM THE BOTTOM RIGHT.
 Nuff said.
+- Tiling and Stacking is so fast and so convenient.
+I'm not sure how I was able to use Windows now that I use these features...

+{{ blogImg(img="stacking.gif") }}
+{{ blogImg(img="tiling.gif") }}
+*So fast 😍 and no mouse involved.
+And yes, I am using the macOS background.*

 ## Stuff I miss
 - I miss the touchsreen support for drawing.
 It's not really usable on Linux because I kinda lost all the hardware/drivers support.
 But I knew this could be an issue.